-The school employs committed teachers who are passionate about teaching and who wish to travel to China not just to teach but also to learn.
-To qualify for a work permit any expatriate must be granted a Foreign Expert Certificate by the Department of Immigration and this requires either a degree in Education or other relevant degree plus a PGCE (or equivalent) and a minimum of two years experience teaching at the level being applied for.
+Both Oasis Schools employ committed teachers who are passionate about teaching and who wish to travel to China not just to teach but also to learn.
+To qualify for a work permit any expatriate must be granted a Foreign Expert Certificate by the Department of Immigration and this requires either a degree in Education or other relevant degree plus a PGCE (or equivalent) and a minimum of two years' experience teaching at the level being applied for.
 Recently an invitation letter is also required to gain visa, these are called ‘PU letters ' and no permission will be granted to travel to China without one.
 All applicants must be under 60 years of age when applying for their visa.

-The children at the school are exceptionally well behaved and staff regard them as a pleasure to teach.
+The children at both schools are exceptionally well behaved and staff regard them as a pleasure to teach.
 Academic standards are high but we do have some students who struggle with English, especially when they first arrive.
 To help with this, every primary class has a local Teacher Partner.
 Most of our TPs have a degree in English and receive regular training in EAL.
-The school has an EAL department which offers teachers in-class support and students’ out-of-class support.
-There are around 400 pupils in primary and 250 in secondary.
+Both schools have EAL departments which offer teachers in-class support and students’ out-of-class support.
+There are around 570 pupils in primary and 350 in middle school.

 The regular work week is a 5-day week.
 The regular student contact load for the teaching staff is 20 x 60 min periods (20 hours) or equivalent, in addition to class preparation, staff/departmental meetings and any student/staff/parent contact activities.
 Regular administrative duties and frequent and regular duties for extra-curricular activities will also be required.
-Teachers are expected to be on the premises from 8:00am until 4:00pm unless permission to be off-site is given by their line manager.
+Teachers are expected to be on the premises from 8:00am until 4:00pm unless permission to be off-site is given by their VP Academics.
 Teachers are given time off for banking and other appointments during the school day where necessary.
-The school is well situated in the commercial centre of Shenzhen.
+The schools are well situated in the commercial centre of Shenzhen.

-Green Oasis is a close knit community and an ideal school for teachers who are moving to China for the first time.
-The whole staff, from both primary and secondary, do socialize together with regular events such as badminton being played after school or on weekends.
+The Oasis Schools are a close knit community and an ideal school for teachers who are moving to China for the first time.
+The whole staff, from both primary and middle school, do socialize together with regular events such as badminton being played after school or on weekends.
 Many of the staff are involved in local charitable and sporting clubs and events.
 There is a good expatriate lifestyle with bars and restaurants to cater for those who enjoy nightlife and the party scene but there is also plenty of the authentic China where you can visit a teahouse or watch kites flying in the park.
-The nearness of Hong Kong provides an easy source of western shopping and restaurants, however many High Street shops and restaurant chains are opening in Shenzhen.
+The nearness of Hong Kong provides an easy source of western shopping and restaurants, however many High Street shops and restaurant chains are right here in Shenzhen.